MicrosoftDocs/dynamics-365-ai/ai-docs/sales/premium-auto-capture.md

 > [!div class="mx-imgBorder"]
 > ![Auto capture all activity suggestions](media/auto-capture-premium-all-activity-suggestions.png "Auto capture all activity suggestions")

 -	**Save**: Select this option to add a suggestion as an activity on the timeline wall of a record.
 After the suggestion is added, other users in your organization can view this suggestion for the record.
 For example, you open an opportunity **Interest shown in AX27** and observe that there are a few suggestions available under it on the timeline.
-With the **Gern Blanston sent an email** suggestion selected, select the **Save**<!--note from editor: Edit assumes "Save" is the tooltip for the icon--> icon.
+With the **Gern Blanston sent an email** suggestion selected, select the **Save** icon.
 The suggestion is saved as an **Gern Blanston sent an email** activity on the timeline, and will be visible for other users who access this opportunity.

     > [!div class="mx-imgBorder"]
     > ![Save activity suggestion on timeline](media/auto-capture-premium-save-activity-suggestion-timeline.png "Saved activity suggestion on the timeline")

 -	**Edit**: Select this option to add a suggestion as an activity for another record.
 When you edit and save the suggestion, it's available as an activity on the timeline of the other record and will be visible for users who have access to the record.
 For example, you open an email from **Gern Blanston**.
-On the timeline, you observe that the **Gern Blanston sent an email** suggestion is more appropriate for **Jim Glynn** than the suggested email<!--note from editor: I'm not sure what "than the suggested email" refers to?-->.
+On the timeline, you observe that the **Gern Blanston sent an email** suggestion is more appropriate for **Jim Glynn** than the suggestion.
 Select the edit option, and then use the **Regarding** lookup to choose **Jim Glynn**.

     > [!div class="mx-imgBorder"]
     > ![Edit activity suggestion on timeline](media/auto-capture-premium-edit-activity-suggestion-timeline.png "Edit an activity suggestion on the timeline")